zensense/zensense.github.io/resume_2022.md

 **Foundry Digital Design**
 2007 - 2008

 Foundry was my first entrepreneurial venture to profit from my skills as a _Technologist/Developer_.
 I had ~30 client properties that I developed and hosted, using PHP/Linux/Apache (LAMP).
-I was one of the original co-founders of the first Tucson Wordpress Meetup, Tucson Digital Arts Community, and what eventually became the first Tucson co-working space at 115 S. Broadway.
+I was one of the original members of the first Tucson Wordpress Meetup, Tucson Digital Arts Community, and what eventually became the first Tucson co-working space at 115 S. Broadway.
 (We could never get rid of the cockroaches.)

 ---